 A superb array of agreements only adds to the broken-feeling package, but the fact that Beyond Earth’s trade route system has always annoyed me is the only reason that Polystralia isn’t higher on this list.
 Make no mistake; the incredible bonuses you can reap as Hutama easily make him one of the best sponsors in Beyond Earth right now, if not THE best sponsor outright.

-Because external trade routes are so awful, there really isn’t much subtly to playing as Hutama.
+Because external trade routes are so awful, there really isn’t much subtlety to playing as Hutama.
 Simply spam internal trade routes to each and every one of your own cities and take all of the Diplomatic Traits and Virtues that boost internal trade yields as you do so.
 It’s undoubtedly boring in practice, but your cities will benefit from tons of vital food and production and if you happen upon Warp Spires when combining artifacts then it’s pretty much GG from there.

 #4 – People’s African Union (PAU)